HenriAtFDU/CSTclass_Henri/README.md

 # CSTclass_Henri
-CST and its variation for aerodynamic design by Henri
+CST and its application for aerodynamic design